 Rags is scheduled to premiere on Nickelodeon in May 2012.

-Check out the promos for the new TV movie after the jump!
+Check out the trailer for the new TV movie after the jump!